ranrosenzweig/video-streaming-microservices/README.md

 # Video Streaming Application

-This is an simple application that stream video clips with microservices architectual.
+This is a simple application that streams video clips with microservices architectural.

 You need Docker and Docker-Compose installed to run this.
 ## Features:
 * ***Video Streaming*** - on the *Home* Page, a user can stream a video from his collection.
 * ***Upload videos*** - on the *Upload* page,  a user can add a new video to the collection of the application.
-* ***Viewed History*** - on the *History* page, a user can see statistics of his historical viewed.
+* ***Viewed History*** - on the *History* page, a user can see statistics of his historical views.

 # Architectual Diagram
 ![Alt text](images/Diagram.png "Diagram")

-## Services description:
+## Services Description:
 * ***Gateway*** - The entry point to the application.
 Serves the front end and provides a REST API.
 * ***Video streaming*** - Streams videos from storage to be watched by the user.
 * ***Video upload*** - Orchestrates upload of videos to storage.